Malta in the Eurovision Song Contest 2016: Background

-For the 2016 contest, the Maltese national broadcaster, Public Broadcasting Services (PBS), broadcast the event within Malta and organised the selection process for the nation's entry.
-PBS confirmed their intentions to participate at it on 30 September 2015.
-Malta selected their entry consistently through a national final procedure, a method that was continued for their 2016 participation.
+As part of its duties as participating broadcaster, PBS organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2016 contest on 30 September 2015.
+The broadcaster selected its entry consistently through a national final procedure, a method that was continued for its 2016 participation.

 Before Eurovision

 Malta Eurovision Song Contest 2016

 Malta Eurovision Song Contest 2016 was the national final format developed by PBS to select the Maltese entry for the Eurovision Song Contest 2016.
 The competition consisted of a semi-final and final held on 22 and 23 January 2016, respectively, at the Mediterranean Conference Centre in the nation's capital city of Valletta.
 Both shows were hosted by actor Ben Camille and broadcast on Television Malta (TVM) as well on the broadcaster's website tvm.com.mt, while the final was also broadcast on the official Eurovision Song Contest website eurovision.tv.